 Data that is provided to us on https://polymer-compounders.com/en/ is stored securely and is encrypted via our hosting provider’s servers and also our email client’s servers.

 The transmission of information via the internet is not completely secure and therefore we cannot guarantee the security of the data sent to us electronically and transmission of such data is therefore entirely at your own risk.
-Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential. https://polymer-compounders.com/en/ and https://polymer-compounders.com/fr/ does not currently have an SSL certificate, so all connections are over HTTP:// so it is strongly advised that all data submitted is done so on a ‘secured’ and ‘trusted’ wireless network.
+Where we have given you (or where you have chosen) a password so that you can access certain parts of our site, you are responsible for keeping this password confidential. https://polymer-compounders.com/en/ and https://polymer-compounders.com/fr/ are now secured via an SSL certificate, so all connections to our site are over HTTPS:// it is still strongly advised that all data submitted is done so on a ‘secured’ and ‘trusted’ wireless network.
 For more information on what the difference is between an HTTP:// and an HTTPS:// connection is then please check out the following information: https://seopressor.com/blog/http-vs-https/.
 If you are unsure of anything during the user registration process, please contact – James firstname.lastname@example.org and he will assist in the creation of a ‘user account’ or alternatively he will send you the requested information directly.